-The Center for Arabic Study Abroad (CASA) offers advanced level training in Arabic language and culture to qualified American students at The American University in Cairo and Qasid Arabic Institute in Amman.
-Applicants to the various CASA programs must be U.S. citizens or permanent residents and with a minimum of 3 years of formal instruction in Arabic prior to joining CASA.
+The Center for Arabic Study Abroad (CASA) offers advanced level training in Arabic language and culture to qualified American students at the American University in Cairo.
+Applicants to the various CASA programs must be US citizens or permanent residents and with a minimum of 3 years of formal instruction in Arabic prior to joining CASA.

 All CASA programs provide intensive language, culture, and specialized area studies training, with 15 to 20 hours of classroom instruction per week plus homework.
 A series of lectures, weekly meetings with language partners, and internships/volunteering are an integral part of the CASA program.
 Efforts are made to provide opportunities for CASA participants to interact with their Egyptian or Jordanian counterparts and experience life in an Arabic speaking country to the fullest extent.

 - The CASA I program is designed for graduate and undergraduates students (priority is given to graduating seniors or those with their B.A.)